 Some worlds differ oddly.
 Populated by humans or strange creatures with wildly varying levels of technology.
 A stunning variety of places from across the dimensions manifest with names like Coruscant and London, Rivendell and Gotham.

-The fifth day is usually a day of rest for the people of the Pit.
+On the fifth day the Kirinalos can rest when the Bifrost comes.
 The Pit becomes a portal, the entire expanse a doorway into the Ethereal or Astral Planes.

 The sun climbs into the blue sky as a night sky opens up inside the pit.
 Rainbows arc into infinity and the Walkers prepare to journey.
 The hopeful wait at the gates, praying to the Withdrawn Gods that their loved ones will return.